darrylkelly88/centos-demo-config/README.md

 Variables to define
 -------------------

+conversion_method - acceptable values are "satellite" or "RHN".
+This deines the content source and where the system is subscribed to.

+Variables required if using Satellite to convert:

+satellite_fqdn - the fqdn of your satellite server.
+This is the server the machine will be registered to.

 activation_key - This is the activiation key used by your satellite server

 organisation - This is the organisation used by your satellilte server

+Variables Required if converting via RHN:

+rhsm_username - Red hat username.
+Recommended practice to keep this in an ansible vault or satellite credential

+rhsm_password - Password for red hat.
+Recommended practice to keep this in an ansible vault or satellite credential

+rhsm_pool - pool ID of the subscription used.

+Other Variables

 reboot_bool - Default is False.
 If false a full conversion will not be completed.
 Full conversion requires up to 2 reboots.
 If false this will only install the convert2rhel tool and the certs/keys required to do so.
 If True a full conversion will be attempted

 upgrade_bool - Default is False.
 Determines if yum update is executed before upgrade

 repoconfig_bool - Default is False.
 Determines if the default Yum Repo's are edited.
 WARNING if set to true this uses the shell module to execute and is not idempotent.
 Setting to True may have unintended consequences.
-This may be required to be set to True when upgrade_bool is set to True.
+If performing an updgrade via upgrade_bool this will be required to be set to True.

-satellite_fqdn - the fqdn of your satellite server.
-This is the server the machine will be registered to.

 kernel_package - an up to date kernel is required to perform a conversion.
 Define the package name using this variable.
 Default value works with CentOS 8.5